-Diana joined us in December of 2015 and has been a great addition to the Social Drive team.
-Diana brings with her experience in the social media marketing world.
-She enjoys following social media influencers, like Gary V and Carlos Gil, and integrating their thoughts and ideas into her daily routine.
-She is always curious to learn more about social media and be the best marketer she can be.
-She is a recent graduate of Suffolk University, where she studied marketing and international business.
-As a junior, she studied abroad in Rome, Italy at John Cabot, where her passion for travel truly blossomed.
-These days, you will find her tweeting, Instagramming and blogging her way through her latest and greatest adventures.
+I join Social Drive in December of 2015 and I have brought with me my unique experience in the social media marketing world.
+I enjoy following social media influencers, like Gary V and Carlos Gil, and integrating their thoughts and ideas into my daily routine.
+I am always curious to learn more about social media and be the best marketer I can be.
+I am also a graduate of Suffolk University, where I studied marketing and international business.
+As a junior, I also studied abroad in Rome, Italy at John Cabot, where my passion for travel truly blossomed.
+These days, you will find me tweeting, Instagramming and blogging my way through her latest and greatest adventures.

-Diana is an avid live-poster and loves to share events in real-time.
-If you can’t attend an event, she feels you should be able to experience it through social media.
-Diana also loves to follow brands on social media and always says, “People are behind the brand – Make it fun, interesting, and most of all, personable.
+I am an avid live-poster and loves to share events in real-time.
+If you can’t attend an event, I feel you should be able to experience it through social media.
+I also love to follow brands on social media and firmly believe, “People are behind the brand – Make it fun, interesting, and most of all, personable.
 You’re talking to another person, not a robot.”

 - Event marketing and management;